3rd Covid-19 wave unlikely to hit Indian economy hard, says CEA Subramanian

-Chief economic advisor KV Subramanian said today the economic impact of the third Covid-19 wave may not be that "deep".
+Chief economic advisor KV Subramanian, FICCI 18th Annual Capital Markets Conference, CAPAM 2021 today, said the economic impact of the third Covid-19 wave may not be that "deep".

 He said around 40 per cent of the adult population has received the first dose of the Covid-19 vaccine, while 67 per cent of adults exposed to the virus -- as per Sero Survey India -- may be close to herd immunity.